CSCfi/csc-user-guide/docs/apps/pcl.md

 Please acknowdlege CSC and Geoportti in your publications, it is important for project continuation and funding reports.
 As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".

-## Installation

-PCL was installed to Puhti via Singularity.
-The Singularity definition file is available on [CSCs 'singularity-recipes' repository](https://github.com/CSCfi/singularity-recipes/blob/main/pcl/pcl_from_ubuntu.def).

 ### References